 A Trip to See Dr. Raz at UCLAJun 30th, 2012 | By Jane Akre | Category: Op-Ed

-June 30, 2012 ~ Linda K. has just returned from a trip to UCLA to have an initial consultation with Dr. Raz, the surgeon who is helping so many from around the world with mesh complications.
-Her Teapapers Blog is read by many, here is an excerpt.
+June 30, 2012 ~ A woman from Texas has just returned from a trip to UCLA to have an initial consultation with Dr. Raz, the surgeon who is helping so many from around the world with mesh complications.
+She writes:

 “Please understand I am completely aware that women out there are relying on the information I provide, but also understand that I am like you.
 I am racked with the physical and emotional pain from a mesh implant.
 My blog reaches many, many women who need understanding, help and answers.
 Sometimes all they need is someone to believe that their symptoms are the cause of their physical breakdown.
 I do believe you.
 I do know the hell that this product has caused in your life.
 I have listened and read thousands of stories, so bad that you would believe I made them up because how could they be true?
 How could this wonderful country allow the mutilation of women’s bodies of a product that no testing was done except on us.
 If you think about it, how can they test mesh bladder slings?
 You cannot put a sling into a rat now can you?
 So we are their guinea pigs.
 We are the women of the world who are left to suffer and be ignored.
 So when you read this blog, understand that mine and almost all the other mesh blogs are written by women victims of bladder sling mesh.
 If they or I do not answer you immediately either by email or phone call, understand it is because we too are suffering just like you and have good and bad days.

 “Now to my consultation visit with Dr Raz.